-- the school is informed before the start of the school teaching day on each day of absence; - and that the University Placement Tutor and Programme Administrator (edupgde@ed.ac.uk) are also notified of the absence by email.
+- the school is informed before the start of the school teaching day on each day of absence using the formal absence reporting procedure requested by the school.
+At the beginning of placement, students should make themselves aware of their placement school's preferred way of communicating any absences; - and that the University Placement Tutor and Programme Administrator (edupgde@ed.ac.uk) are also notified of the absence by email.